paulo-03/bachelor_project/README.md

 The PDF file of this project is also uploaded in this repository.
 You are welcome to read it to gain a better understanding of the content.

+!!
+Data is not given here.
+It is the property of EPFL, then only the algorithms and the report are given here !!

 ## Installation

 You will need the following packages installed in your computer to run properly this work :